jasonandmonte/jasonandmonte/README.md

 ### Hello!
 I'm Jason. 👋

-I am a Software Developer and enjoy solving problems with all things JavaScript.
+I am a Software Developer and enjoy solving problems and studying programming languages.

 ### Feel free to connect with me!